YuZhengM/scvmap-tutorial/docs/source/problem.rst

 Here we will answer common questions.

 If you have any other questions that need to be answered, you can send an email to ``yuzmbio@163.com``.
-Alternatively, you can ask questions on Github `scvdb-tutorial <https://github.com/YuZhengM/scvdb-tutorial>`_.
+Alternatively, you can ask questions on Github `scvmap-tutorial <https://github.com/YuZhengM/scvmap-tutorial>`_.

 5.1 Discovering issues on the website
 ----------------------------------------------